LogentriesCommunity/le_jelastic/README.md

 Setup
 ====================

-In the downloads section, download le_jelastic.jar and place it in the /lib folder of your environment on Jelastic.
+In the downloads section, download le_jelastic.jar and place it in the /lib folder of your environment via Jelastic UI.

 You can find this by clicking the config button on your environments options.